 This product commonly causes dark stools that are usually not serious.
 However, you may not be able to tell this effect apart from blood in the stool, which could be a sign of a serious condition.
 Tell your doctor right away if you have dark stools.

-Tetracycline may rarely cause a serious increase in pressure inside the skull (intracranial hypertension-IH).
+Tetracycline may rarely cause increased pressure around the brain (intracranial hypertension-IH).
 The risk of this side effect is greater for women of childbearing age who are overweight or who have had IH in the past.
 If IH develops, it usually goes away after tetracycline is stopped; however, there is a chance of permanent vision loss or blindness.
 Get medical help right away if you have: headache that is severe or doesn't go away, nausea/vomiting that doesn't stop, vision changes (such as blurred/double vision, decreased vision, sudden blindness).

 This medication may rarely cause a severe intestinal condition due to a bacteria called C. difficile.
 This condition may occur during treatment or weeks to months after treatment has stopped.
 Tell your doctor right away if you develop: diarrhea that doesn't stop, abdominal or stomach pain/cramping, blood/mucus in your stool.